-Prerequisite: Completion of Photography I and II with a "C" or better and/or teacher approval.
+Prerequisite: Completion of Photography I and II with a

+"C" or better and teacher approval.

 Photography III is the mastery course of the Photography CTE Pathway.
-This course meets UC/CSU "G" Requirements for A-G. This course is designed to provide students with the opportunity to apply their advanced photography skills as a working photographer by completing photoshoots for local clients, collaborating on projects, submitting to competitions, and completing individual projects with a career focus.
-Students will also study in-depth historically important professional photographers and their professional work and apply some of their techniques to their own work.
+This course meets UC/CSU (as an "F" Visual & Performing Arts Course or "G" Elective Course).
+This course is designed to provide students with the opportunity to apply their advanced photography skills as a working photographer by completing photoshoots for the school, collaborating on projects, submitting to competitions, and completing individual projects with a career focus.
+Students will also learn studio lighting as well as study historically important professional photographers and their professional work in depth and apply some of their techniques to their own work.
 Students will continue to refine their online portfolio, advance their technical and editing skills, and solidify their personal style.
 Students will be required to be self-motivated and accountable in their work habits.
 Students will also be required to take photographs and manage photoshoots outside of daily class time.
 A portfolio of collected finished works with public exhibition is a final goal of this class to prepare students for college and a career in photography.